emnify/product-docs/docs/rest-api.md

 }
 ```

-Unlike user and password authentication, only `auth_token`s are returned by the server.
+Unlike username and password authentication,  the server returns only `auth_token`s.
 No `refresh_token` will be included in the response.
 This `auth_token` is valid for 240 minutes.